MicrosoftDocs/dynamics365-guidance/guidance/business-processes/procure-to-pay-process-vendor-rebates-incentives-overview.md

 6. *Generate vendor rebates* business process

-7. *Inventory to deliver* end to end process
+7. *Inventory to deliver* end-to-end process

 8. *Process vendor rebates* business process

-9. *Review rebate transactions* end to end process
+9. *Review rebate transactions* end-to-end process

-10. *Analyze rebate transactions* end to end process
+10. *Analyze rebate transactions* end-to-end process

-11. *Record to report* end to end process
+11. *Record to report* end-to-end process

 12. End

 ## Process vendor rebates and incentives benefits

-There are many key benefits that can be used to monitor and measure the success of implementing technology to support the process vendor rebates and incentives processes.
+Many key benefits can be used to monitor and measure the success of implementing technology to support the process vendor rebates and incentives processes.
 The following sections outline the key benefits that an organization might monitor and measure for processing vendor rebates and incentives.

 ### Streamlined rebate approval process

 Dynamics 365 Supply Chain Management facilitates a seamless vendor rebate approval process, reducing the time and effort required for authorizing incentives.
 The system allows for the configuration of automated workflows, ensuring swift approvals and minimizing delays.
 This streamlined process not only enhances operational efficiency but also contributes to a more agile business environment.

-Key Performance Indicators (KPIs) to measure this benefit include average approval time and the percentage reduction in manual intervention, providing management with valuable insights into process optimization.
+Key performance indicators (KPIs) to measure this benefit include average approval time and the percentage reduction in manual intervention, providing management with valuable insights into process optimization.

 ### Enhanced financial visibility and control